GreenteaOS/Teapot/README.md

 git clone --recursive --depth 1 https://github.com/GreenteaOS/Teapot.git
 ```

+It is expected by default that you have a following folder structure:
+`Tofita` and `Teapot` at the same parent folder (*not* within Tofita!).

+This way you can simply run `build.bat` without any configuration.

 ### Reproducible builds

 By using the same combination of Teapot binaries, Hexa compiler and Tofita source code,